The American Rescue PLan Act (ARPA)

 Using community-led decision making to distribute ARPA funds will help ensure investments match real community needs.
 Practices like participatory budgeting can increase equity, access, and accountability in spending decisions, transforming and deepening democracy as we build back better.

-We are proud to announce our Community-Led Recovery Awardees!
+Introducing our Community-Led Recovery Awardees!

 The DBE coalition launched an RFP to distribute grants to organizations using participatory democracy practices to distribute ARPA funds in their community.